kjolley/BIGSdb_documentation/data_analysis/genome_comparator.rst

   contigs were uploaded.
 * Project - Only include isolates belonging to the chosen project.
 This enables you to select all isolates and filter to a project.
-* Experiment - Contig files can belong to an experiment.
-How this is used can vary between databases, but this enables you to only include contigs from a particular experiment.

 Understanding the output
 ========================